tobidosumu/node-global-objects/README.md

 **Assignment Instructions** <br>

 2. j.
-Use Node global object for 5 variables
+Use Node global object for 5 variables <br>
    k.
 Push to GitHub